 The Fish Passage Plan is developed as part of the ongoing O&M strategy to improve fish survival in the Columbia River System (CRS),3 in accordance with all current and applicable ESA Section 7 Biological Opinions.
-Actions in the FPP shall be in compliance with all other regulatory requirements (e.g., NEPA, CWA) and regional agreements that are in effect at the time (e.g., Fish Accords, 2019-2021 Flexible Spill Agreement).
+Actions in the FPP shall comply with all other regulatory requirements (e.g., NEPA, CWA) and regional agreements that are in effect at the time (e.g., Fish Accords4, Agreement for short-term operations of the CRS5).